ayurveda medicinal herb

 This is a very bitter tasting small shrub that literally means ‘the Amalaki of the earth’ as this very low lying shrub’s leaves resemble the pattern and shape of her somewhat grander namesake- Amalaki (Emblica officinalis).
 Bhumiamalaki is a very effective liver remedy that is also used for clearing gall and bladder stones

-ACTIVE CONSTITUENTS: Phyllanthus primarily contains lignans (e.g., phyllanthine and hypophyllanthine), alkaloids, and bioflavonoids (e.g., quercetin).
-While it remains unknown as to which of these ingredients has an antiviral effect, research shows that this herb acts primarily on the liver.
+Bhuiamla BENEFITS OF BHUIAMLA/ USES OF BHUIAMALKI: Phyllanthus primarily contains lignans (e.g., phyllanthine and hypophyllanthine), alkaloids, and bioflavonoids (e.g., quercetin).
+While it remains unknown as to which of these ingredients has an antiviral effect, research shows that this herb acts primarily on the Liver.
 This action in the liver confirms its historical use as a remedy for jaundice.
+It also takes care of the effective functioning of Liver.

-Phyllanthus blocks DNA polymerase, the enzyme needed for the hepatitis B virus to reproduce.
-In one study, fifty-nine percent of those infected with chronic viral hepatitis B lost one of the major blood markers of HBV infection (e.g., hepatitis B surface antigen) after using phyllanthus for thirty days.[3]
+Phyllanthus blocks DNA polymerase, the enzyme needed for the Hepatitis B & C virus virus to reproduce.
+In one study, fifty-nine percent of those infected with chronic viral Hepatitis B lost one of the major blood markers of HBV infection (e.g., hepatitis B surface antigen) after using phyllanthus for thirty days.[3]
 While clinical studies on the outcome of phyllanthus and HBV have been mixed, the species P. urinaria and P. niruri seem to work better than P. amarus.[4]

 Some studies showed that Bhuiamla (Phllanthus niruri) may help in HIV.[5]